Clinically Aware Synthetic Image Generation for Concept Coverage in Chest X-ray Models: Results

-Table~\ref{tab:classification_acc} reports multi-label classification performance across seven backbones.
-Baseline models trained on MIMIC-CXR achieve strong macro-AUROC and AUPRC.
-Fine-tuning with CARS synthetic images consistently improves macro-AUPRC and macro-F1 across all architectures, with the largest gains observed for DenseNet-161, ResNet-50, and ConvNeXt.
-Although AUROC changes are modest and occasionally negative, systematic improvements in AUPRC and F1 indicate better precision–recall trade-offs under class imbalance.
-In contrast, CoRPA fine-tuning degrades performance across metrics, suggesting that unconstrained concept perturbations introduce noise that impairs learning.
-Table~\ref{tab:model_uncertainty} summarizes predictive entropy and Expected Calibration Error (ECE) after fine-tuning.
-CARS reduces entropy for most architectures—particularly ResNet-50, ResNet-101, and ConvNeXt—and improves calibration, with ECE decreasing for six of seven models.
-CoRPA instead consistently increases both entropy and ECE, reflecting higher uncertainty and degraded calibration.
-These results indicate that CARS improves predictive reliability as well as classification performance, underscoring the importance of anatomically and semantically grounded synthetic augmentation.
+Table~\ref{tab:classification_acc} summarizes multi-label classification performance across seven backbone architectures.
+Baseline models trained on MIMIC-CXR achieve strong macro-AUROC and AUPRC scores.
+Fine-tuning on CARPA-generated synthetic images leads to consistent improvements in macro-AUPRC and macro-F1 across all architectures, with gains particularly pronounced for DenseNet-161, ResNet-50, and ConvNeXt variants.
+In contrast, fine-tuning on CoRPA-generated images consistently degrades performance across all three metrics.
+While AUROC changes after CARPA fine-tuning are modest and occasionally negative, AUPRC and F1 show systematic improvements, indicating better precision–recall trade-offs under class imbalance.
+These results suggest that CARPA-generated synthetic images improve decision quality for positive findings, even when overall ranking performance remains stable.
+The consistent performance degradation observed for CoRPA indicates that unconstrained concept perturbations may introduce noise that hinders learning.